stLoiz/react-project-burger-builder-with-hooks/README.md

 - order the burger by fill in a form
 - see his orders

+## TODO
+- CSS improvements
+- UX/UI improvements specifically the way errors are displaying in forms

 ## To run the project

 1. Clone the project